asbhogal/Tailwind-CSS-Website/README.md

  ##### RESPONSIVENESS #####

+ The designs of this site have remained faithful to the breakpoints used in the mockups for mobile and laptop (375px and 1440px respectively.)
+To adjust these on a global scale, you can either amend the breakpoints in the <code>tailwind.config.js</code> file (the most convenient option with classes remaining intact) or adjust the inline-classes accordingly on a specific, case-by-case basis.

  The slider uses the breakpoints provided in the src files of the project to choose the number of testimonial cards to display at any one time.
-These can easily be adjusted in the script file (from line 69.)
+These can easily be adjusted in the <code>/src/js/testimonial-slider.js</code> file.

- The designs of this site have remained faithful to the breakpoints used in the mockups for mobile and laptop (375px and 1440px respectively.)
-To adjust these on a global scale, you can either amend the breakpoints in the <code>tailwind.config.js</code> file (the most convenient option with classes remaining intact) or adjust the inline-classes accordingly.

  ##### FRONT END DELIVERY #####